 An adjustment letter makes sure the customers that the company is concerned regarding them.
 The main purpose of this letter is to resolve issues that the customers claim to experience.

-The objectives that you should follow to write adjustment letter are;
+The objectives that you should follow to write an adjustment letter are;